GompDS/DS3PortingTool/README.md

 Tool for porting enemies from other From Software games to Dark Souls 3.
 DS3PortingTool does the heavy lifting for you so you can get on with modding.

+If you use this tool for your mod I'd appreciate it if you would credit me for it.

 ### Features
 - Automatically converts HKX files (although it's a very lengthy process)
 - Converts ragdoll and some cloth.